-Her events are held in a relaxing, light and supportive atmosphere, with beginners and more experienced practitioners equally welcome.
+Her events are held in a peaceful, light and supportive atmosphere, with beginners and more experienced practitioners equally welcome.

 Whether working with small teams or hundreds of people at a time, Katie knows the importance of listening deeply to the challenges that each group is facing before then sharing aspects of mindfulness most relevant to them.

 This ensures that her content is dynamic, relevant, practical and achievable for every type of audience.

-Hosted on the Udemy learning platform and made free in response to the COVID-19 pandemic, this pre-recorded video based course is now being enjoyed in 112 countries across the world.
+Hosted on the Udemy learning platform and currently available at a discounted price to help you through the pandemic, this pre-recorded video based course is being enjoyed in 114 countries across the world.
 Consisting of multiple short sections that can be watched at any time and in any order, you can sign up today and explore at your own pace.learn more

 Faced with a cancer diagnosis in 2014, Katie turned to one particular foundation of mindfulness to help her through the challenges of each day: appreciation of what can be sensed in the present moment.